webonyx/graphql-php/docs/security.md

 GraphQL::executeQuery(/*...*/);
 ```
 This will set the rule globally.
-Alternatively you can provide validation rules [per execution](executing-queries.md#custom-validation-rules).
+Alternatively, you can provide validation rules [per execution](executing-queries.md#custom-validation-rules).

 To customize field score add **complexity** function to field definition:
 ```php